Univfy raises $6 million to better predict IVF success rates using machine learning

 “Anyone who has attempted to navigate the IVF process knows just how harrowing it is — physically, financially, and emotionally,” said Univfy cofounder and CEO Dr. Mylene Yao, in a statement.
 “After years of seeing couples struggle with IVF, I was curious as to why some IVF patients had more success than others.”

-The board-certified ob-gyn developed Univfy’s technology with cofounder and scientific advisor Wing H. Wong at Stanford, where she was a faculty member.
+The board certified ob-gyn developed Univfy’s technology with cofounder and scientific advisor Wing H. Wong at Stanford, where Yao was a faculty member.
 They founded the startup in 2009 and are now licensing the technology exclusively.

-Together, they created a B2B platform, which they claim can accurately predict the success rate of IVF treatments for each patient.
+Together, they created a B2B platform that they claim can accurately predict the success rate of IVF treatments for each patient.
 This enables fertility clinics to provide a personalized IVF prognostic report, which in turn allows them to customize financing and refund warranty programs.

 “Over 50 percent of women who try IVF for the first time drop out after the first failed cycle, even though their probability of having a baby is high after two or three treatment cycles,” said Yao.
 “When the patients are paying for a treatment, they want to know what their chances are.”